B2-Kumar/Notes/oops.md

 There are three types of constructors in C++:
 ★ Default constructor
 ★ Parameterized Constructor - takes the arguments
 ★ Copy Constructor - These are a particular type of constructor that takes an object as an argument and copies values of one object’s data members into another object.
 We pass the class object into another object of the same class in this constructor.
 As the name suggests, you Copy means to copy the values of one Object into another Object of Class.
 This is used for Copying the values of a class object into another object of a class, so we call them Copy constructor and for copying the values.
+By default shallow copy(points to same location) is made so we can use copy constructor to create deep copy.

 ```
 #include <bits/stdc++.h>